 In some cases, a hearing may be required.
 A hearing may be set two years away unless you meet the criteria for a dire need request to expedite the hearing date.
 An applicant who does not have the financial means for food, medicine, or shelter may qualify for an expedited hearing date.

 What Is Considered in Evaluating a Disability Claim?

 The SSA reviews claims for eligibility under “disability criteria.”
 The majority of applications are denied, but an application is much more likely to be successful with assistance from a Social Security disability lawyer who understands the evidence required to support a successful claim.

 The SSA also reviews non-disability criteria such as the following:

 - Have you paid in enough from your earnings over time or “quarters” to be eligible for Social Security disability (SSDI) benefits?

 - Will you be eligible for Supplemental Security Income (SSI) by having few enough “resources” in the event you are not eligible for SSDI?

-Call Us for a Free Evaluation of Your Disability Claim
+Call Us for an Evaluation of Your Disability Claim